acse-2020/FAQ/contributing.md

 pull request.
 If you have both a question and a proposed answer that you are ready for reviewers to read and comment on, open the pull request as ready for review.

-If you want to be actively involved with managing and reviewing your pull request, you are encouraged to add yourself as a reviewer on the upper right hand side of your pull request page on github.com.
+If you want to be actively involved with managing your pull request, you are encouraged (but not required) to 'assign' it to yourself on the upper right hand side of your pull request page on github.com.
+You can also request reviewers at this point, in particular if you are both asking a question and suggesting an answer.
+Reviewers should be people who have not been actively involved with writing the question or answer so they can give impartial advice and commentary.

 ## Answering open questions